rajesh-chintala/DSD_Experiments/Simple_Processor/README.md

 ## **3.1 Purpose of the Testbench**

-The purpose of this testbench is to verify the correct functional operation of the simple processor by applying representative instructions and observing the resulting behavior over multiple clock cycles.
+The purpose of this testbench is to verify the correct functional operation of the simple processor by applying a sequence of instructions and observing their execution behavior over time.
+The testbench ensures that instruction decoding, control sequencing, and datapath operations work together correctly.

 ---

 ## **3.2 Objectives**

-The testbench aims to:
+The objectives of this testbench are:

-* Verify correct execution of Load, Move, Add, and Sub instructions
+* To verify correct execution of all supported instructions:

-* Confirm correct sequencing of multi-cycle instructions
-* Validate shared bus operation
+  * Load
+  * Move
+  * Add
+  * Sub
+* To validate instruction sequencing using the control signal `w`
-* Ensure correct assertion of the `Done` signal
+* To confirm correct assertion of the `Done` signal
-* Verify reset and instruction start (`w`) handling
+* To verify proper shared-bus operation
+* To ensure correct processor behavior after reset

 ---

 ## **3.3 Verification Strategy**

-A **directed testing approach** is used:
+A **directed, step-by-step verification strategy** is used:

-* Instructions are applied one at a time
+* Each instruction is applied independently
+* The processor is reset before each instruction
+* The instruction start signal (`w`) is asserted for one clock pulse
-* Inputs are held stable until instruction completion
+* Inputs remain stable during instruction execution
-* The next instruction is issued only after `Done` is asserted
+* Instruction completion is observed via `Done`
-* Verification is performed using waveform inspection
+* Waveform inspection is used for validation

-This strategy provides deterministic and transparent verification.
+This strategy simplifies debugging and clearly isolates instruction behavior.

 ---